omarambrosi/colab_utils/README.md

 # Colab Utils
-This directory contains functions that extend and simplify the intereaction between Colab and files, Pandas dataframes and BigQuery.
+This directory contains functions that extend and simplify the intereaction between Colab and Pandas, BigQuery and YouTube.

 To import all the functions into a Colab notebook:
 ```colab